-Today, same-sex marriage is legal in every state in the U.S. LGBT non-citizens who are married to a U.S. citizen, legal permanent resident, green card holder, or visa holder, may petition for their immigration status to be protected through their same-sex marriage.
+Today, same-sex marriage is legal in every state in the U.S. LGBTQ non-citizens who are married to a U.S. citizen, legal permanent resident, green card holder, or visa holder, may petition for their immigration status to be protected through their same-sex marriage.

 A petition must be filed along with the correct documentation.
 The application will be determined according to applicable immigration law.
-Non-citizens may not be denied protection from his or her spouse because of their LGBT or same-sex marriage status.
+Non-citizens may not be denied protection from his or her spouse because of their LGBTQ or same-sex marriage status.
 Our experienced immigration law attorneys may assist you in filling out and filing the necessary documents in order to become protected through your same-sex marriage.

 Non-citizens should also take solace in understanding that, even if they fear that same-sex marriage will no longer be legal in the future, it is extremely unlikely.
 A U.S. Supreme Court decision recognized same-sex marriage, which makes it difficult to be overturned.

 If you have been a victim of a crime, including spousal abuse, you may be entitled to obtain a U visa or a T visa.
 Moreover, there are special laws and rules specifically for spousal abuse.
 U visas are made available to immigrants who have been a victim of a certain crime, whereas T visas cover an array of crimes, including human and sex trafficking, as well as forced labor.
 Victims of domestic abuse may also be protected through the Violence Against Women Act (VAWA).
-These special types of visas may protect LGBT non-citizens from deportation, give them the ability to work legally, and provide the option to apply for a green card.
+These special types of visas may protect LGBTQ non-citizens from deportation, give them the ability to work legally and provide the option to apply for a green card.

-Many LGBT non-citizens come to the U.S. because they seek protection from persecution in their home country.
+Many LGBTQ non-citizens come to the U.S. because they seek protection from persecution in their home country.
 Asylum is a form of protection that may be granted to a non-citizen that flees from their country because they fear they will be harmed because of their race, religion, nationality, political opinion, identified gender, or sexual orientation.